JaggedToTheMax/Unity-Combo-Tree/README.md

  An alternative to Unitys Mecanim for a combo focused combatsystem made using the GraphView and Playables APIs.
 # Features
 ### Mecanim Compatible
 ComboTree is not meant to replace but rather extend Mecanim, for parts of your statemachine that you need more controll over.
+ComboTree
 This allows you keep your more complex state logic whilst still having the option to flexibly transition.
 ### Runtime Editing
 Because ComboTree was made using the Playables API you can easily alter the graph by: